BradBalderson/DNACipher/README.md

 3.0 Deep Variant Impact Mapping (DVIM)
 ------

-DVIM analysis is performed one locus at a time, and assumes that the inputted VCF-like file determined above has been subsetted to the variants surrounding a given GWAS locus.
+DVIM analysis is performed one locus at a time, and assumes that the inputted VCF-like file has been subsetted to the variants surrounding a given GWAS hit locus.

-The below will show reproduce the DVIM at the RUNX3 locus of T1D.
+The below will reproduce the DVIM at the RUNX3 locus of T1D.

-The first input file looks like this, but it is flexible of the order and naming of the columns, required information is the chromosome, position, ref, alt, allele_frequency, p_value.
+The first input file looks like this, but it is flexible of the order and naming of the columns.
+Required information is the chromosome, position, ref, alt, allele_frequency, p_value.
 This is necessary to perform the variant stratification to decide what are the different variant types present at the locus for DVIM.